-The AD7323 can have two pseudo differential pairs or three pseudo differential inputs referenced to a common $V{\rm IN}-$ input.
+The AD7324 can have two pseudo differential pairs or three pseudo differential inputs referenced to a common $V{\rm IN}-$ pin.
 The $V{\rm IN}+$ inputs are coupled to the signal source and must have an amplitude within the selected range for that channel as programmed in the range register.
-A dc input is applied to the $V{\rm IN}-$ input.
+A dc input is applied to the $V{\rm IN}-$ pin.
 The voltage applied to this input provides an offset for the $V{\rm IN}+$ input from ground or a pseudo ground.
 Pseudo differential inputs separate the analog input signal ground from the ADC ground, allowing cancellation of dc common-mode voltages.
+Figure 39 shows the AD7328 configured in pseudo differential mode.

-When a conversion takes place, the pseudo ground corresponds to Code -4096 and the maximum amplitude corresponds to Code +4095.
+When a conversion takes place, the pseudo ground corresponds to Code -4096, and the maximum amplitude corresponds to Code +4095.